GSI-HPC/debian-chef-cookbook/documents/mirror.markdown

 ## Usage

+GPG signatures from the package _debian-archive-keyring_ are used by default, and added to `~/.gnupg/trustedkeys.gpg` of the _node.debian.mirror.user_.
+List all the keys with:

+    » gpg --list-keys --keyring ~/.gnupg/trustedkeys.gpg

+Remember to add keys for non Debian repositories to be mirrored!

-Following the example above, and assuming the mirror node is called `repo.devops.test` place the following lines in `/etc/apt/sources.list` on the clients:
+Following the example above, and assuming the mirror node is called _repo.devops.test_ adjust the following lines in `/etc/apt/sources.list` on the clients:

     deb http://repo.devops.test/debian/ wheezy main
     deb-src http://repo.devops.test/debian/ wheezy main